Schm1tz1/JsonSimpleSerde/README.md

-# kakfaHelpers
+# JsonSimpleSerde
-This project contains some helper tools to be used with kafka and kafka streams.
-It currently includes:
-- Custom SerDe-Class for JSONObjects from JsonSimple
+This project contains a simple serde for JSONObjects via JsonSimple.